It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 You would have had the same degree of outrage because that would have been really ratcheted up on the discrimination.

-So why not take the benefit if you take the benefits out of it?
+So why not take the benefit?

-If we'd have done just there's no benefits, no earned income child credit, no tax credit, no this, no that, no nothing for getting married.
+If you take the benefits out of it, if we've done just, there's no benefits, no earned income child credit, no tax credit, no this, no that, no nothing for getting married, your theory is that the homosexual communities would not have demanded it.

 Is that right?

-I think they would have been fine with another option, because and I don't think your side would have cared so much about it either.
+I think they would have been fine with another option, and I don't think your side would have cared so much about it either.

-They worry about, you know, passing on property when the spouse dies, seeing the spouse in the hospital.
+It wouldn't be an issue at all, I think, because a lot of the, I have a lot of gay friends, they worry about, you know, passing on property when the spouse dies, seeing the spouse in the hospital.

-They could have addressed every single one of those issues individually if they didn't have the religion aspect, if they didn't say it was gonna ruin the sanctity of marriage, they could have addressed every single uh economic issue one by one.
+If they didn't say it was going to ruin the sanctity of marriage, they could have addressed every single economic issue one by one.

-It and again, it's like me.
+And again, it's like me.

-I don't uh well here's you know what's fascinating about this is Yes.
+You know what's fascinating about this is?

-What what really is fascinating about this is you say there's no way our side could have lost.
+What really is fascinating about this is you say there's no way our side could have lost.

 Have you ever heard of Obamacare?

-No no way our side could have lost.
+No way our side could have lost.

 Well, we're talking about this one issue.

-I'm with you all kind of on this one, so we should stick to this one.
+You don't want to get me started on the other one, so I'm with you all kind of on this one, so we should stick to this one.

-I'm simply saying the historical reason for marriage, if you study history was mainly to promote to encourage child production, to figure out how to pass on real estate to next of kin.
+I'm simply saying the historical reason for marriage, if you study history, was mainly to promote, to encourage child production, to figure out how to pass on real estate to next of kin.

-That is really the only reason for marriage in the early years.
+Now, it's really the only reason for marriage in the early years.

 Read George Washington's Thanksgiving proclamation.